Australian fires hit key dairy regions, adding to woes from drought

 Australian Prime Minister Scott Morrison said on Monday nearly 4,000 livestock had been killed by the fires.

-Bega Cheese Ltd (BGA.AX), the biggest Australian-owned processor, said on Monday the fires had not directly affected its production facilities, but had hurt some suppliers.
+Bega Cheese Ltd, the biggest Australian-owned processor, said on Monday the fires had not directly affected its production facilities, but had hurt some suppliers.

 “We are working closely with our employees, dairy farm suppliers and freight providers to ensure milk can be delivered and processed,” said chief executive Paul van Heerwaarden.